lightninglabs/lightning-dev-site/tutorial/02-web-client.md

 ### Setting up LND and BTCD

-`lnd` should be started with the wallet encryption and macaroons options disabled, but in the previous [Stage 1 Tutorial]() we only disabled macaroons.
-This means that we have to edit the `lnd.conf` we previously configured in [Stage 1]().
+`lnd` should be started with the wallet encryption and macaroons options disabled, but in the previous [Stage 1 Tutorial](/tutorial/01-lncli) we only disabled macaroons.
+This means that we have to edit the `lnd.conf` we previously configured in Stage 1 tutorial.
 Considering we're using the local `simnet` blockchain, the suggestion is to start over from the beginning.
 Be forgiving, because the setting up procedure is going to be long and a little bit boring.
 Take it as a way to review most of what you learnt in Stage 1 tutorial.

 First, delete any content from Alice, Bob and Charlie directories: